shytuleva24/shytuleva24/README.md

   ### 👨‍💻 About Me:

-  <span>I'm a front-end developer specializing in Angular.
-I bring experience from my time at Baza Trainee Ukraine, where I honed my skills.
-In addition to my professional background, I teach HTML and CSS courses for children and actively engage in freelance projects.
-Explore my GitHub page for a showcase of my work and interesting projects.
-Welcome to my coding world!🚀</span>

-  * 🖥️  I'm currently working on a project [1001-songs](https://github.com/baza-trainee/1001-songs-frontend)
+  <span>Hi!
+I am a highly motivated developer with a passion for creativity and constantly searching for new ideas.
+I have successfully managed several international projects.
+In addition to my primary work, I volunteer by teaching children HTML and CSS, hoping to inspire them to develop a love for coding.
+My life motto is: "There is nothing impossible, only a lack of experience."
+I love traveling and am always open to new challenges🚀</span>

   * ✉️  You can contact me at [![Telegram Badge](https://img.shields.io/badge/-olga_shutyleva-blue?style=flat&logo=Telegram&logoColor=white)](https://t.me/olga_shutyleva) [![Gmail Badge](https://img.shields.io/badge/-Gmail-red?style=flat&logo=Gmail&logoColor=white)](mailto:shytuleva@gmail.com)